lukflug/lukflug/README.md

 ### Hi there 👋
-I'm a 17 year old selft-thaught amature programmer.
+I'm a 17 year old selft-taught amature programmer.

 ### I’m currently working on
 * [PanelStudio](https://github.com/lukflug/PanelStudio) (a library for Minecraft utility mods).